Skip to content

 Sheet to JSON

-Converts an Excel spreadsheet (XLSX) to JSON format.
+Converts Excel XLSX to JSON format.

 Configuration: